cloudmesh/cloudmesh-mpi/doc/chapters/slurm/slurm-raspbian.md

 # Acknowledgement

-This work is based on a tutorial published at [www-slurm].
+This work is based on a tutorial published at [^www-slurm].
 However, it is heavily modified to leverage the much more convenient cluster set up of cloudmesh, as well as the much more convenient configuration of Slurm that hides many of the setup complexity.

 # References